Wakefield Poole: Biography

 Poole was born in Salisbury, North Carolina, and was raised both there and in Jacksonville, Florida, where his family later moved.

 He joined the Ballet Russe de Monte Carlo in 1957 and later became a dancer, choreographer, and director on television and Broadway.
 From 1964 to 1968, Poole was married to Nancy Van Rijn, a Broadway performer and choreographer.

 In the late 1960s, Poole and his lover Peter Schneckenburger (later known as Peter Fisk, star of Boys in the Sand) began experimenting with film and multimedia shows, culminating in a multimedia gallery show for Broadway poster artist David Edward Byrd at the Triton Gallery in New York.
 Poole made his directorial film debut with Boys in the Sand (1971).

 He and Boys in the Sand producer Marvin Shulman made another film the following year entitled Bijou, starring Bill Harrison.
-Having observed the success of Deep Throat, Poole's initial idea was to make a straight-porn movie in which a female fashion model who goes to an anonymous sex club.
+Having observed the success of Deep Throat, Poole's initial idea was to make a straight-porn movie in which a female fashion model goes to an anonymous sex club.
 But following the Commission on Obscenity and Pornography, set up by President Lyndon B. Johnson and continued by Richard Nixon, he decided to "stay in this small little genre" of gay porn.
 In place of the female model, the film portrays a male construction worker, who discovers an intriguing invitation to a club in the purse of a female hit-and-run victim.